 “An insight into ecology enables us to recognize plants as living things - with laws governing their needs in their associations.
 Without this, we recognize plants only as a florist might who fills his windows with lavish displays.”

-Hutcheson's personal interest in ecological systems, led her to dam a small stream on her farm in order to create a cow pond which later became a round swimming pond in the center of her garden.
+Hutcheson's personal interest in ecological systems led her to dam a small stream on her farm to create a cow pond, which later became around the swimming pond in the center of her garden.
 She and her visitors swam in the pond and shared it with wildlife.

 Despite her struggles to break down barriers for her profession and for women, Hutcheson found comfort, "tranquility and intense personal calm" in her gardens.
 She wrote:

-"So, let us all have gardens, for we shall be but following in the footsteps of those past ages, and expressing the love of gardens that has been in our hearts for generations."
+"So, let us all have gardens, for we shall be but following in the footsteps of those past ages, and expressing the love of gardens that have been in our hearts for generations."

 Today is the birthday of the American poet, Wallace Stevens, who was born on this day on this day in 1879.

 Stevens grew up to be an insurance agent in Hartford, Connecticut, and he lived across the street from Elizabeth Park, which contains one of the three largest rose gardens in the country on 102 acres of incredible beauty.

 You can tell from much of his poetry that Stevens was a lover of nature and gardens.